peteamiri/Tutorials/SalesForce/CertNote2.md

 * Enable Separate Loading of Related Lists: Primary record details load first, followed by related list data.
 Separate loading can improve performance on record detail pages for organizations with large numbers of related lists.
 * Enable Inline Editing: This doesn't enable inline editing for profiles.
 Inline editing isn't available for accessibility mode, system fields, formula fields, case assignments, case email notifications, lead assignments, setup pages, on records for which you have read-only access, dashboards, documents, pricebooks, on records for which you have read-only access, All fields in Tasks except for Subject and Comment, All fields in Events except for Subject, Description, and Location, Full name fields of Person Accounts, Contacts, and Leads.
 However, their component fields are editable, for example, First Name and Last Name.
 * Enable Enhanced Lists: When enabled with the Enable Inline Editing setting, users can also edit records directly from the list, without navigating away from the page
-* Enable New User Interface Theme: Some Salesforce features like Chatter need the new user interface theme.
+* Enable New User Interface Theme: Some SalesForce features like Chatter need the new user interface theme.
 Disabling the new user theme disables Chatter
 * Enable Tab Bar Organizer
 * Enable Printable List Views
 * Enable Spell Checker